srbakivo/srbakivo/README.md

-- 👋 Hi, I’m @srbakivo
+- 👋 @srbakivo
-- 👀 I’m interested in Ionic Angular NodeJs MongoDB Express
+- 👀 Ionic-Angular-NodeJs-MongoDB-Express
-- 🌱 I’m currently learning Mobile Apps
+- 👀 Flutter-Dart
-- 💞️ I’m looking to collaborate on Mobile Apps
+- 🌱 Mobile Apps
-- 📫 How to reach me @srbakivo at any network
+- 💞️ Collaborate with me on Mobile Apps

 <!---
 srbakivo/srbakivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.